rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>The remaining capacity of the battery, in the range 0 to 100. &lsquo;unknown&rsquo; will be returned if the capacity could not be determined, for example if the scanner had no battery.</p>
+The remaining capacity of the battery, in the range 0 to 100. 'unknown' will be returned if the capacity could not be determined, for example if the scanner had no battery.
 ####Access